neroshan12/CV/README.md

 #### Quick Learner

-- Constantly challenged to learn new concepts and programming languages on a weekly basis at Makers Academy.
+- Constantly challenged to learn new concepts and programming languages on a weekly basis at Makers Academy
-- Dedicated my spare time to learning Sales techniques to overcome my fear of pitching to new clients and this extracurricular dedication lead to a promotion to the top sales team within three months of my first day in the Sales industry.
+- Dedicated my spare time to learning Sales techniques to overcome my fear of pitching to new clients and this extracurricular dedication lead to a promotion to the top sales team within three months of my first day in the Sales industry
 - Taught myself how to create powerful brand stories through trend analysis of syndicated research for clients.
-Within three months at Kantar Media and very little formal training, I was requested by numerous clients to consult on critical media pitches.
+Within three months at Kantar Media and very little formal training, I was requested by numerous clients to consult on critical media pitches

 #### Strong team-worker

 - Successfully project managed 2 out of 3 group projects at Makers Academy harnessing Agile methodologies and XP values
-- Vast experience at Kantar Media working in cross-functional teams for Business Units in Britain, across Europe and regularly requested to collaborate with client internal research departments.
+- Vast experience at Kantar Media working in cross-functional teams for Business Units in Britain, across Europe and regularly requested to collaborate with client internal research departments
-- Collaborating in a high-pressure environment in an Account Management team from diverse backgrounds enabled me to develop my ability to work in a group to reach a common goal.
+- Collaborating in a high-pressure environment in an Account Management team from diverse backgrounds enabled me to develop my ability to work in a group to reach a common goal

 ## Education